-Those applying for a Sport Scholarship at St Dunstan's are expected to be actively involved in competitive sport across a variety of disciplines.
+Those applying for a Sport Scholarship at St Dunstan's are expected to be actively involved in competitive sport across a variety of disciplines in their school setting whilst also participating at club/representative level.
 As a guide we would expect them to be competing at county level or equivalent, depending on the sport that they currently participate in.
+Where this criterion has not been met, appropriate evidence of equivalent participation should be clearly detailed on the application form.